google/comprehensive-rust/src/webassembly/limitations/closures.md

 * Since the function that creates the closure keeps its ownership, the closure would be dropped if we did't return it.
     * Returning ownership allows the JS runtime to manage the lifetime of the closure and to collect it when it can.
     * Try returning nothing from the method.
-* Closures can only be passed by reference to WASM functions.
+* Closures can only be passed by reference to Wasm functions.
     * This is why we pass `&Closure` to `setInterval`.
     * This is also why we need to create `ClosureHandle` to return the closure.